opengeospatial/geoparquet/README.md

 geospatial data is represented in Parquet to further geospatial interoperability among tools using Parquet today, and hopefully help push forward what's possible with 'cloud-native geospatial' workflows.

 **Warning:** This is not (yet) a stable specification that can be relied upon.
-All 0.X releases were made to gatherwider feedback, and we anticipate that some things may change.
+All 0.X releases were made to gather wider feedback, and we anticipate that some things may change.
 For now we reserve the right to make changes in backwards incompatible ways (though will try not to), see the [versioning](#versioning) section below for more info.
 If you are excited about the potential please collaborate with us by building implementations, sounding in on the issues and contributing PR's!